-Subtractions - Lines 5 through 9
+Subtractions - Lines 5 through 7

-Any changes that you make to the subtraction lines 5 through 9 require corrected support for that line.
+Any changes that you make to the subtractions on Lines 5 through 7 require corrected support for that line.
 See Form IL-1040-X for a list of supporting documents that you must attach.
-You must also provide an explanation in Step 3, Line 34, if this is a change to your previously filed return.
+You must also provide an explanation in Step 2, Line H, if this is a change to your previously filed return.

-Line 9 - For tax years ending on or after December 31, 2004, you must complete Schedule M, and write the total subtraction amount from Schedule M here.
+Line 7 - Complete Schedule M, and write the total subtraction amount from Schedule M.